-Pregnant Women Worry About Pandemic's Impact on Labor, Delivery and Babies
+Pregnant Women Worry About Pandemic's Impact On Labor, Delivery And Babies

 Like Fairview and Sarasota Memorial, Mass General and UCLA Health are also limiting delivery room visitors to one person.

-"If a woman wants her whole family in the room with them, we typically are OK with that if that's what the patient wants," says Dr. Zapata.
-"But in the setting of coronavirus, we are trying to limit the risk for the patient, her baby, her support person, her family, our staff, and the public in general."
+"If a woman wants her whole family in the room with them, we typically are OK with that if that's what the patient wants," Zapata says.
+"But in the setting of coronavirus, we are trying to limit the risk for the patient, her baby, her support person, her family, our staff and the public in general."

-Dr. Ecker noted that MGH has no plans to require women to give birth alone "because we recognize that, boy, it would just seem so different and in some ways unkind to not have one's partner or support person there during labor and delivery."
+Ecker noted that MGH has no plans to require women to give birth alone "because we recognize that, boy, it would just seem so different and in some ways unkind to not have one's partner or support person there during labor and delivery."

 Added Ecker: "I have two children and can't imagine not being there for the birth of my two children, but we recognize that these are unimaginable times."